regouga/BD-3A1S-1718/README.md

 ### How to run
 The application side of the project is available here: http://web.tecnico.ulisboa.pt/~ist424833/bd/proj/final/
+<br> If you want to run it locally, you'll need a DBMS installed.
+Then, just download the .zip file and open "index.html"
 #### Language
 SQL / PHP<br>
 Built using the PostgreSQL DBMS